How to Make a Eucalyptus Greenery Table Runner

 Floral garland ideas and mini flower bouquets for dinner parties and wedding centerpieces

-For the Sunset Supper at Jordan Vista Point, I created fresh eucalyptus table runners for the first time to bring more natural plants into the tablescapes.
-For this outdoor summer dinner party, I used pink spray roses and red scabiosas for pops of color, but the flowers can be changed according to the season or event theme.
+For the Sunset Supper at Jordan Vista Point, we created fresh eucalyptus table runners for the first time to bring more natural plants into the tablescapes.
+For this outdoor summer dinner party, we used pink spray roses and red scabiosas for pops of color, but the flowers can be changed according to the season or event theme.
 Orange and yellow roses would be equally beautiful.

 Eucalyptus Greenery Table Runner